underdog-tech/pinwheel-ios-sdk/README.md

 There are unit tests, and UI tests included in the example project.
 The unit tests are associated with the PinwheelSDK_Tests scheme, and the UI tests are associated PinwheelSDK_UITests scheme.

 To run the UI tests in AWS Device Farm, you will need to configure `env-vars.sh`, and `Example/Matchfile`.

-## Dev Workflow Commands

- ### Make Feature

- The starting point for any dev work being done should be a JIRA ticket.
-JIRA has automation rules that will handle moving TKTs into the right status, as long as the TKT number is in the branch name.

- To handle this for you, we have a `make feature` command that you'll want to use when starting development.
-From any branch, simply run `make feature` to get started.
- This will ask for a few things:

- 1. **JIRA Ticket Numbers**: enter the JIRA ticket number that you're working on (includes project abbreviation and number, i.e. `INT-1643`).
-This will ask for multiple TKT numbers, if it's just one TKT then press enter when it asks for another one.
- 2. **Name**: A very brief name for the branch, i.e. `paycom-login`.

- A new feature branch will then be created with the tkt numbers and name provided.

 ## Author